Fishing for Ontario Steelhead

 As a guide, I get that question a lot.
 Some call this fall migration a false run and although there are many theories as to why they run the rivers in the fall, nobody is really 100% sure why they run in the fall.

-The guides at A Perfect Drift Guide Company say the best times for fall steelhead are usually mid-October to early December with peak fishing being from the last week of October to the 3rd week of November.
+The guides at A Perfect Drift Guide Company say the best times for fall steelhead and fall guide trips are usually mid-October to early December.

 This is when the most double-digit days are common (10+ Steelhead Caught).

 However, it’s not uncommon to have high number days throughout December with the added bonus of fewer anglers out fishing at that time.

 Fall is a time when the river water levels are more consistent and that makes steelhead fishing easier.